14 Best PR Tools 2026 (Review & Comparison)

 - Analytics dashboards

-- Trend and sentiment reporting
+- Trend and sentiment analysis

 - Strong monitoring and data analysis tools